 Interested in the relationships between energy, climate, and the environment?
 This class offers an in-depth exploration of this interrelationship, focusing on how energy solutions address climate change politically.

-- Understand the causes, sources, and impacts of climate change
+Understand the causes, sources, and impacts of climate change

-- Analyze existing and proposed efforts to reduce greenhouse gas emissions and air pollution
+Study existing and proposed efforts to reduce greenhouse gas emissions and air pollution

-- Understand energy supply and demand
+Analyze energy supply and demand

-- Explore future opportunities for cleaner sources of energy
+Explore future opportunities for cleaner sources of energy

 Assess how governments, communities, and labor groups impact future efforts to reduce emissions